arjkb/personal-story/_posts/blog/2017-06-22-First-ride-with-Kochi-Metro.md

 Speaking of which, all the pillars of the metro are numbered consecutively.
 People have started using the number on those pillars as identifiers ("Make a U-turn at pillar #50").

-There were good reasons to expect huge crowds at least in the initial few weeks.
-Same thing happened with the Lulu Mall, and same thing happened with T3 of Cochin International Airport.
+As was the case with the [Lulu Mall](https://en.wikipedia.org/wiki/LuLu_International_Shopping_Mall) and T3 of [Cochin International Airport](https://en.wikipedia.org/wiki/Cochin_International_Airport), there were good reasons to expect huge crowds at least in the initial few weeks.
 Typical when anything big is launched in the city.
 Because of this reason, I had zero plans to try out the metro anytime soon.

 However, it so happened that as we were driving back home from a trip to the airport, it was past 6:30 pm, and there were much less people around owing to the fact that an entire community had gone home to break their day-long fast.
 This was opportunity banging at my door.